-The problem with canning low acid foods in a hot water bath is that Clostridium botulinum may form heat-resistant spores.
+The problem with canning low acid foods in a hot water bath is that Clostridium botulinum may forms heat-resistant spores.
 These spores require a higher temperature for destruction at a reasonable period of time at 240°F. C. botulinum causes botulism, which results in digestive upset (in some cases), blurred or double vision, difficulty swallowing, speaking, and breathing, and even death.

 One thing that we recommended is to have your dial gauge pressure canner lid tested each year.
 This is a free service for you.
-All you need to do is to bring your lid with the gauge to N.C.
-Cooperative Extension, Transylvania County Center.
+All you need to do is to bring your lid with the gauge to the N.C.
+Cooperative Extension Transylvania County Center.
 I will check the gauge when next in the office and call you with the results.

-Pre-registration is necessary through Eventbrite, click below to sign up.
+Pre-registration is necessary through Eventbrite.

 - Food Preservation by Fermentation Demonstration Friday, October 23rd, 2-3:30 p.m.
 Register online